 The legs lock at their angles using a ratchet lock that is a combination of a manual lever and a spring-loaded lock.
 I'm a fan of spring-loaded locks for the peace of mind of knowing that it's secure and not going to collapse if the mechanism isn't pushed fully in.
 This is a good combination system that provides that security while also being quick and simply to release with one hand (or one thumb, as it were).

 There's a small bubble level at the top of the legs.

 The central column is removable.
 That's most useful if you want to splay the legs wide and shoot low to the ground.

 On the underside of the central column is a hook where you can hang stabilizing weights or a tether.

 The feet are removable, so you can switch them out with steel spikes if you prefer.
 And a set of steel spikes are included.

-One very small but nevertheless nice touch is that the rubber feet have holes right through them, which would come in very handy if you’re trying to tie the tripod down.
-This is a waterproof tripod, after all, so there’s more than usual chance you might be using it in rougher weather conditions or maybe even somewhere like the deck of a boat.
+One tiny but nice touch is that the rubber feet have holes right through them, which would come in very handy if you're trying to tie the tripod down.
+This is a waterproof tripod, after all, so there's more than usual chance you might be using it in rougher weather conditions or maybe even somewhere like the deck of a boat.

-It’s sold as legs only, so you can attach any standard head you like.
+It's sold as legs only, which means you can use it with any standard head you like.